serhat359/vancat-js/README.md

 ## Partials

 Parts of a template that are specified multiple times can be extracted into a partial template.
 You can do so by first registering the partial with `Vancat.registerPartial` function.
-After this you can call the partial just like a function call but with `>` characted before it.
+After this you can call the partial just like a function call but with `>` character before it.

 Example:
 ```js